vheikkiniemi/fuzzy-octo-waddle/Lecture materials/Week 3 - Part 1.md

 > **NOTE!** The material has been created with the help of the ChatGPT AI application

-# HTML, CSS and JavaScript - Using Node.js
+# Using Node.js on the server side

 ## Introduction to Node.js